Borges Fiction

 El Aleph has traveled a long and winding road.
 In the late 1960s, New York’s E.P.
 Dutton published a survey of Borges’ fiction, much of it still unavailable in English.
 The series was edited and translated by Norman Thomas di Giovanni, who worked closely with Borges in Buenos Aires to produce translations “in collaboration with the author.”
 Working in various sessions from 1967–1972, their goal was to make Borges’ stories “read as though they had been written in English.”
 Closely connected to Allen Lane and Penguin in the UK, all of Dutton’s editions were published in England shortly after their United States premieres.
 Eventually Penguin acquired Dutton; but sadly the United States editions were allowed to slip out of print.
 (This was amended in the late 1990s, when new translations by Andrew Hurley were commissioned by Viking, the imprint of Penguin responsible for first publishing Gravity’s Rainbow.)

-Although a translation of Ficciones had been in print since 1962, its successor was still largely unknown to the English-speaking world.
+Although the Grove translation of Ficciones had been in print since 1962, its successor was still largely unknown to the English-speaking world.
 Unfortunately, El Aleph presented a bit of a problem, as Dutton could not secure the translation rights for “Los teólogos,” “Deutsches Requiem,” “La busca de Averroës,” and “El Zahir.”
-Rather than publishing an incomplete book, Dutton decided to produce a collection that would showcase a broader range of Borges’ fiction.
-The result was 1970’s The Aleph and Other Stories, 1933–1969.
+Rather than publish an incomplete book, Dutton decided to produce a collection that would showcase a broader range of Borges’ fiction.
+The result was 1970’s The Aleph and Other Stories 1933–1969.
 Although the majority of its stories were taken from El Aleph, it was fleshed out with pieces from other sources, including new translations of “The Circular Ruins” and “Death and the Compass.”
-To round off the collection, Borges provided a section of commentary on the stories, and the book ended with “An Autobiographical Essay,” a substantial piece written by Borges in English with the help of di Giovanni.
+To round off the collection, Borges provided commentary on the stories, and the book ended with “An Autobiographical Essay,” a substantial piece written by Borges in English with the help of di Giovanni.
 Many of these new translations appeared in the New Yorker during this time, including the autobiographical essay, and over the next few years Dutton and di Giovanni helped cement Borges’ reputation in the United States.

 The Aleph and Other Stories, 1933–1969 contains the following works: